 Every week there will be a very short quiz on the texts and lectures, which you must pass.

-The idea is that the quiz should be very easy, so long as you have both read the text and watched the video(s) for the week.
+The quiz should be very easy, so long as you both read the text and watch the video(s) for the week.
 There will be no more than five, multiple-choice questions each time.

 The quiz will usually take place at the very beginning of the class session.
 We will try to use up as little time as possible with this quiz, as the class should mainly be devoted to discussion.
 This means you should arrive on time, and be prepared for the quiz from the moment the class begins.